amangabba/ksql_ads/README.md

 |G                           |2021-10-23T06:00:08+0200    |2021-10-23T06:00:09+0200    |
 |B                           |2021-10-23T06:00:01+0200    |2021-10-23T06:00:11+0200    |
 ```
+All the inner join pairs are emitted as expected.
+Since we’re no longer windowed, even record B/B is in the result.
+Note, that the result contains only one result for F but two for G. Because click F appears after views F.1 and F.2, F.2 did replace F.1 before F triggers the join computation.
+For G, the view arrives before both clicks and thus, G.1 and G.2 join with G. This scenario demonstrates the update behavior of table-table join.
+After G.1 arrived, the join result is G.1/G. Then the click event G.2 updates the click table and triggers a recomputation of the join result to G.2/G.1

+We want to point out that this update behavior also applies to deletions.
+If, for example, one input KTable is directly consumed from a compacted changelog topic and a tombstone record is consumed (a tombstone is a message with format <key:null> and has delete semantics), a result might be removed from the resulting KTable.
+This is indicated by appending a tombstone record to the resulting KTable.2

+Last but not least, similar to our KStream-KStream examples, we assume that records are processed in timestamp order.
+In practice, this might not hold as time synchronization between streams or tables is based on a best-effort principle.
+Thus, the intermediate result might differ slightly.
+For example, click F might get processed before views F.1 and F.2 even if click F has a larger timestamp.
+If this happens, we would get an additional intermediate result F.1/F before we get final result F.2/F. We want to point out that this runtime dependency does only apply to intermediate but not to the “final” result that is always the same.
 #### Left join
 ```
 SELECT V.id AS ID_VIEW, V.ts AS TS_VIEW, C.id AS ID_CLICK, C.ts AS TS_CLICK